 Dynamic

 Log streams by default have dynamic schema.
 This means you don't need to define a schema for a log stream.
-Parseable server detects the schema from first event.
-If the subsequent events (with new schema) and updates internal schema accordingly.
+The Parseable server detects the schema from first event.
+If there are subsequent events (with new schema), it updates internal schema accordingly.

 Note